-Table of contents
+Table of Contents

-1. Initial training: a prerequisite
+1. Initial training: an essential requirement

 - IFAR, ESARP

-The program covers :
+The program covers:

-- Investigation, shadowing and surveillance techniques
+- Investigation, surveillance, and monitoring techniques

 - Drafting of reports admissible in court